MicrosoftDocs/PowerShell-Docs/reference/3.0/Microsoft.PowerShell.Core/Out-Null.md

 ```

 ## DESCRIPTION
-The **Out-Null** cmdlet sends output to NULL, in effect, deleting it.
+The **Out-Null** cmdlet sends its output to NULL, in effect, removing it from the pipeline and preventing the output to be displayed at the screen.
 ## EXAMPLES

 ### Example 1